 This is a fascinating plant as it contains a secondary thickening meristem, which allows it to grow succulent, with wide, and thick roots.

 Basic Plant Care for Dracaena Massangeana

 Dracaena Massangeana likes soil that is slightly acidic and drains well.
 The soil’s pH should range from 6.0 to 6.5 and no higher or lower than this.
 The soil is one of the biggest reasons why your Dracaena Massangeana will grow well, so it is important to get it right.

-Use a peat-based potting mix that is formulated for tropical plants since it contains enough moisture.
-You can make your soil mix by adding:
+Use a peat-based potting mix formulated for tropical plants since it contains enough moisture.
+You can make your soil mix by adding the following: